openfaas/openfaas.github.io/_posts/2021-05-19-istio-functions.md

 * Encrypting traffic between all OpenFaaS components and functions for "zero trust"
 * Providing advanced networking like retries, and weighting for canaries and gradual rollouts of new functions

-Thank you to [John Howard](https://github.com/howardjohn) from Google for helping us with this work and to [Lucas Roesler](https://github.com/lucasroesler) for reviewing and testing the work.
+Thank you to [John Howard](https://github.com/howardjohn) from the Istio team for helping us with reviewing this blog post.

 In this blog post we'll give you a quick introduction so that you can start integrating Istio with OpenFaaS.
 We'll then go on to show you how to measure the resource consumption of the cluster, and how to create a TLS certificate for the Istio Gateway.